-Time to infiltrate: Write the time in seconds.
-If the water did not infiltrate within 180 seconds, write >180 sec.
+Time to infiltrate: If the water did not infiltrate within 180 seconds, write >180 sec.
 If it did not infiltrate at all, write Impermeable.
-NOTE: When the water does not infiltrate within 180 seconds, it will take creative thinking to "average" the Time-to-Infiltrate results.
+Averaging: When the water does not infiltrate within 180 seconds, it will take creative thinking to "average" the Time-to-Infiltrate results.
 Your class can decide the appropriate value to use, or whether to just to consider the average amount of water that infiltrated for that site.
 Distance from rim: If the water did not infiltrate into the ground at all, write zero.

 Test Site 1 Test Site 2 Test Site 3 Test Site 4

-Time to Infiltrate (sec.)
-Distance from Rim to Water Level (cm) Time to Infiltrate (sec.)
-Distance from Rim to Water Level (cm) Time to Infiltrate (sec.)
-Distance from Rim to Water Level (cm) Time to Infiltrate (sec.)
-Distance from Rim to Water Level (cm)
+Time to Infiltrate (seconds) Distance from Rim to Water Level (cm) Time to Infiltrate (seconds) Distance from Rim to Water Level (cm) Time to Infiltrate (seconds) Distance from Rim to Water Level (cm) Time to Infiltrate (seconds) Distance from Rim to Water Level (cm)

 Team A

 Team B

 Team C

 Team D

 Team E

 Average

 Is it Permeable or Semi- permeable Or Impermeable?